All Episodes

 Oh, it doesn't.

-What they always raise taxes on people.
+They always raise taxes on people.

-And then Oh, please give me a break.
+Oh, please give me a break.

-I look at I didn't like it that the Democrats won.
+Look, I didn't like it that the Democrats won.

 I hate losing to these guys.

-But life life goes on.
+But life goes on.

 Right.

-Uh you don't win every election and so forth, but you can't keep battling and fighting for them.
+You don't win every election and so forth, but you can't keep battling and fighting for them.

-Uh and that's why I appreciate you, Rush, because you're just out there all the time.
+And that's why I appreciate you, Rush, because you're just out there all the time.

 Something that's always amazed me.

-Happy to admit my age, because I've always known every year I get older life would improve, and it always has.
+Happy to admit my age because I've always known every year I get older, life would improve, and it always has.

-That's sidebar.
+That's a sidebar.

 And I've always been amazed by it.